 WASHINGTON, D.C. – North American Young Generation in Nuclear (NAYGN) today announced the publication of a new children’s book to teach first- and second-grade students about electricity and nuclear energy.

 The book, “Marie’s Electric Adventure,” chronicles the quest of a young girl and her dog, Einstein, to find out why the night light went out.
-The plot-driven story uses whimsical characters like XX to make science, technology, engineering and math (STEM) concepts fun and relatable for children.
+The plot-driven story uses whimsical characters, like a talking dog named Einstein, to make science, technology, engineering and math (STEM) concepts fun and relatable for children.

 “It’s crucial that young children become aware of their environment and how things work,” explained second grade teacher Amy Doyle.
 “This book is a great resource that will help kids understand the concept of nuclear energy, how it is created and how the community can benefit from it.”